 Originally published December 4, 2016.
 Last Updated February 11, 2021

-…..and typically out of mason jars, because like all legume soups, it tastes even better the next day (especially packed in my lunch).
+…..and typically out of mason jars, because like many legume recipes, it tastes good fresh, but even better as leftovers!

 I am pretty much game for soup in any season, but when I see wooly scarves and flannel shirts walking the streets, I know that warm and comforting soup season is creeping upon us.

 And this Kale and White Bean is one of the first soup recipes that I break out to warm up with.

 Incredibly easy.
 So easy, in fact, that I made it from start to finish in under 30 minutes….after an 8 hour work day…while wrangling a 3-year-old….solo…without breaking a sweat….or tears.

 Perfect for “cook once, eat twice”.
 A single batch makes enough for my family of 3, plus leftovers for the next day’s lunches.
 However, if you have a large family, a significant crowd to feed, or just like stocking your freezer, this soup is easily doubled (or tripled if you are extra ambitious).

 Made from mostly pantry staples.
 Canned tomatoes.
 Canned beans.
 Broth.
 I feel like I almost always have the makings for this soup on hand, making it easy to throw together when I have no idea what to make for dinner.

 Veggie-loaded.
 Because that is what I do!
 The kale cooked down and soaked in the magical flavors of this soup and carrots add a lovely and mild natural sweetness to balance out the kale flavor.

 Hearty.
 A totally complete meal in one pot.
 Though I highly suggest a slice of sourdough bread to dunk in it.